-This question is relevant to every person alive today.
-If we confess Jesus as the true Messiah, then we will serve Him as our King forever.
-If we consider Jesus to be a failed Messiah, then we will be separated from him forever.
+This question is relevant to every person alive.
+If we confess Jesus as the true Messiah, then we will serve Him as King forever.
+If we consider Jesus a failed Messiah, then we will be separated from Him forever.
 This is the difference between salvation and damnation.
 This is the difference between heaven and hell.

 The Disciples’ Initial Confidence